The North Mississippi Guide to Professional Home Pest Control

 Later, you may notice yellow or brown spots or dead patches.
 A heavily infested lawn may feel loose as if it’s not connected to the ground.
 If you try to pull it up, it might come like a carpet that isn’t tacked down.
 If you walk on your lawn when it has grubs, it may also feel spongy.

-A complete, proactive lawn care program best accomplishes lawn grub control.
+A comprehensive, proactive lawn care program is most effective for lawn grub control.

-Fall armyworms usually infest lawns in southern and transition zone states, making Memphis and North Mississippi ideal locations for these common Memphis insects to attack.
+Fall armyworms usually infest lawns in southern and transition zone states, making North Mississippi an ideal location for them to attack.

 Their larvae are 1 inch to 1.5 inches long and dark greenish-brown to black, with long, white, orange, and dark brown stripes along the abdomen.

-The adult moths have 1-inch long bodies with a 1.5-inch wingspan, a tan body and a tiny white spot centered on each of their forewings.
+The adult moths have 1-inch-long bodies with a 1.5-inch wingspan, a tan body, and a tiny white spot centered on each forewing.

 Early feeding damage by fall armyworms looks like drought-stressed grass, but if many of these pests are present, it can quickly progress to complete browning.
 Look closely; you might even see ragged holes in your grass blades, creating brown patches.